 You know that guy or gal in school, who always got top grades?

-Ya you might credit that success to a rather typical assumption; That they were just naturally gifted.
-The more probable thing happening?
+Ya, you might credit that success to a rather typical assumption; That they were just naturally gifted.
+Is the more probable thing happening?

 They were going home every day and deliberately practicing their homework for two-three hours every night, while we played video games or watched TV.